Citrix Secure Web

 Secure Web supports the following configurations for user connections:

 - Secure browse: Connections that tunnel to the internal network can use a variation of a clientless VPN, referred to as secure browse.
 This is the default configuration specified for the Preferred VPN mode policy.
 Secure browse is recommended for connections that require single sign-on (SSO).

 - Full VPN tunnel: Connections that tunnel to the internal network can use a full VPN tunnel, configured by the Preferred VPN mode policy.
 Full VPN tunnel is recommended for connections that use client certificates or end-to-end SSL to a resource in the internal network.
 Secure Web, however, is not an app that can read client certificates stored on a mobile device.
 Some third-party, wrapped enterprise apps may be installed that can offer this capability.
-Full VPN tunnel handles any protocol over TCP and can be used with Windows and Mac computers, as well as iOS and Android devices.
+Full VPN tunnel handles any protocol over TCP and can be used with Windows and Mac computers, in addition to iOS and Android devices.

 - The Permit VPN mode switching policy allows automatic switching between the full VPN tunnel and secure browse modes as needed.
 By default, this policy is off.
 When this policy is on, a network request that fails due to an authentication request that cannot be handled in the preferred VPN mode is retried in the alternate mode.
-For example, server challenges for client certificates can be accommodated by the full VPN tunnel mode, but not secure browse mode.
+For example, full VPN tunnel mode accomodates server challenges for client certificates, but not the secure browse mode.
 Similarly, HTTP authentication challenges are more likely to be serviced with SSO when using secure browse mode.

 - The full VPN tunneling performance when a PAC file is used is comparable to secure browse mode.
 For details about PAC configuration, see Full VPN Tunneling with PAC.

 The following table notes whether Secure Web prompts a user for credentials, based on the configuration and site type: